Bring Your Own Device

 Use of public Wi-Fi to transmit company data – When employees conduct business on mobile apps using public Wi-Fi connections, they potentially expose data transmission to unauthorized parties.
 Hackers routinely scan public Wi-Fi activity, searching for opportunities to steal confidential data.
 Employees should use a VPN to conduct business over public Wi-Fi.

 Potential for theft of the employee-owned device – Mobile device theft continues as a pervasive threat.
-When employees use the device for company business, device theft presents potential network security risks.
+When employees use the device for company business, device theft presents potential managed network security solutions risks.
 A talented hacker can potentially use the device to gain connectivity to the company network.
 Additionally, confidential information stored on the device is subject to theft.
 For this reason, some companies implement BYOD security protocols that prohibit the storage of confidential data on employee-owned devices.